SantiagoIsMyName/Tycoon/README.md

 # Tycoon
 Persona 5 : Royal has a card game that you can play with the other Phantom Thieves called Tycoon when in the Phantom Den, which I enjoyed enough to want to program the rules for fun.

-**Note: This code currently doesn't work and is a work in progress.**

 # The general rules of Tycoon are:
 - Card value ordering is 3 < 4 < 5 ... < 10 < J < Q < K < A < 2.
 - The player who has the 3 of Clubs plays first and must play it (by itself or as a group of 3s).